-I am coming up on 19 months post-op and I still keep a lot of same safe foods but have gotten a little bit more adventurous and my portions have also grown.
+I am coming up on 19 months post-op and I still keep a lot of the same safe foods but have gotten a little bit more adventurous and my portions have also grown.
 I’ve also found some sweet treats that have made my day complete.
 These treats have also helped me add four pounds back to the scale.

 As you’ve read, I struggle with liquids.
 My intestines like to wake up slowly and if I drink water or eat something right when I wake up, I get terrible nausea.
 But after talking with Rachael about how I simply have to get more hydration in, I started trying different things.
 Finally, I figured out that a cup of warm unsweetened tea is just what my intestines want.

 First things first, I try to drink the entire mug of tea while I get ready for work.
 Honestly, most mornings I may only get 4 ounces down but that’s better than nothing.
-To each their own for brand and flavor but I am an Twining’s English Breakfast girl.
+To each their own for brand and flavor but I am a Twining’s English Breakfast girl.
 If I decide to have more tea at night…mostly if I’m feeling rumbly or queasy after dinner, I will go for an herbal tea like the orange and cinnamon spice.

 My coffee routine has stayed the same.
-I do about a 1/4 cup coffee, 1 cup whole milk, and a splash of creamer.
+I do about a 1/4 cup of coffee, 1 cup of whole milk, and a splash of creamer.
 The only change I’ve made is to add two scoops of collagen.
 It adds a little kick of protein + (in my mind) helps my hair and nails.
 Which, if we are being honest, helps sustain my vanity.